idodah/Image-Segmentation/README.md

 9. Get the image metadata and annotations from the json file.
 10. Save each image metadata and annotations in a new json file.
 11. Get the paths of the cropped and segmented images from the new json file.
-12. Print all the images.
+12. Print all the new images.